cheniun/datacamp-sme-bi-application-iunchen/vm-exercises.md

 #### Dataset

-- [ ] Add datasets used to the `datasets/` folder
+- [X] Add datasets used to the `datasets/` folder

 #### Files

-- [ ] **Initial**: Add file to the `exercises/`  folder with the name `ex-1-intial.twbx` or `ex-1-intial.pbix`, depending if you are auditioning for a Tableau or Power BI course.
+- [X] **Initial**: Add file to the `exercises/`  folder with the name `ex-1-intial.twbx` or `ex-1-intial.pbix`, depending if you are auditioning for a Tableau or Power BI course.
-- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.twbx` or `ex-1-sol.pbix`
+- [X] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.twbx` or `ex-1-sol.pbix`

 #### Learning Objective

-Apply the visualization elements of color and boldness to the visuals and headlines to enhance the effectiveness of visuals.
+Apply elements of color through use of color palette selection, categorical color selection, and font boldness to a bar chart and its headline to draw attention to key takeaways.

 #### Context

 Visualization techniques are used to help guide a reader’s eyes on where to look.
-Elements like color selection, font size, and font boldness within the visual and headline text are used to intentionally draw attention, which allows the reader to focus on the key takeaways presented.
+Elements like color selection and font boldness within the visual and headline text are used to intentionally draw attention, which allows the reader to focus on the key takeaways presented.
 Being able to apply these elements will ensure your analysis and visualizations communicate the information you want clearly without distraction from other relevant - but less important - details within a chart’s immediate area.

 #### Steps to be executed by the student (max 6)